-At Muhimbi we are continuously improving our range of PDF Conversion products such as the PDF Converter for SharePoint and the Muhimbi PDF Converter API & Server Platform.
+At Muhimbi we are continuously improving our range of PDF Conversion products such as the PDF Converter for SharePoint and the Muhimbi PDF Converter Services.
 The way we prioritise new features is simple, we take the list of our customers’ feature requests, order it by number of times requested and we develop away.
 It really is that simple.

 We recently delivered our #1 feature request, which is compatibility with SharePoint 2010 and Office 2010.
 Next up is native support for watermarking (more about that in a future post) and the ability for our customers to add custom converters that fit their exact needs.
 This post provides an example of how to create your own Custom Converter and add it to the Document Conversion Service.
 Note that you need version 3.5 or newer to make use of custom converters.